Traveling During Hurricane Season!

 While Planning Your Trip

-- Always travel with travel protection: Travel protection can protect your trip from delays, missed connections and even cancelation of your trip due to weather related issues.
+- Always travel with travel protection: Travel protection can protect your trip from delays, missed connections and even cancellation of your trip due to weather related issues.
 You may also want to consider a protection plan that will allow you to cancel your trip for any reason.
 This often costs a little more, but is well worth it if a conflict arises.

 - Use a travel agent to help plan your trip: While planning your all-inclusive vacation to Mexico or the Caribbean, a knowledgeable travel professional can walk you through the ins and outs of traveling during hurricane season.
 If your vacation is in the path of a storm, a good travel agent can help you make changes to dates of travel, flights or hotels as well as help you in processing any claims from your travel protection.